pankajpatro703/mathrix/README.md

-# MATfiles
+# mathrix
 MATLAB, Scilab and GNU Octave scripts.
 May include Simulink and Xcos files.